Numigi/odoo-maintenance-addons/maintenance_equipment_model/README.rst

 Maintenance Equipment Model
 ===========================
-This module adds maintenance equipment model and compute name of maintenance equipment base on vendor, model and serial number
+This module adds maintenance equipment model and compute name of maintenance equipment base on vendor, model and serial number.

 New model: Maintenance Equipment Model